Table of Contents Show

 Can I learn AutoCAD without an architecture degree?

 Yes.
 AutoCAD is a software skill, not a regulated profession.
-Many interior designers, drafters, and contractors learn AutoCAD through online courses without a formal architecture degree, and use it professionally for residential design, renovation drawings, and product fabrication.
-If you want to practise as a licensed architect, that requires accredited education and licensure separately, but the software itself is open to anyone.
+Many interior designers, drafters, and contractors learn it through online courses without a formal architecture degree and use it professionally for residential design, renovation drawings, and product fabrication.
+Practising as a licensed architect requires accredited education and licensure separately, but the software itself is open to anyone.

 Is AutoCAD still relevant in 2026 with BIM and Revit?

 AutoCAD is still relevant in 2026, especially for residential, interior, renovation, and small-scale commercial work where full BIM is overkill.
-The DWG file format remains the global standard for 2D documentation and is supported by virtually every CAD and BIM tool.
-Most architects use AutoCAD alongside Revit or ArchiCAD rather than as a replacement.
+The DWG format remains the global standard for 2D documentation and is supported by virtually every CAD and BIM tool.
+Most architects run AutoCAD alongside Revit or ArchiCAD rather than as a replacement.

 Do I need to buy AutoCAD before taking a course?